sftpplus/sftpplus-docs/chevah/server/static/documentation/known-issues.rst

   option to force a new save to the configuration file, other than making another change and applying it.
   Then, all previous changes will also be saved.

+* [#2134] On Linux, SFTPPlus cannot detect if the OpenSSL libraries provided by the operating system support TLS 1.0 or TLS 1.1.
+  If you configure one of them on an OS with no support, the configured service will start and any connections will fail.

 * [#2383] On Windows systems, `execute_before`, `execute_after_success`, and
   `execute_after_failure` cannot be configured with a path containing space